v-rajagt/IntuneDocs/intune/protect/certificates-configure.md

   - Export certificates from the certification authority and then import them to Microsoft Intune.
 See [the PFXImport PowerShell project](https://github.com/Microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell)

 - Deploy certificates by using the following mechanisms:
-  - [Trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) to deploy the Trusted Root CA certificate from your root CA to devices.
+  - [Trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) to deploy the Trusted Root CA certificate from your root or intermediate (issuing) CA to devices.
   - SCEP certificate profiles
   - PKCS certificate profiles
   - PKCS imported certificate profiles